rohitmungre/news-driven-sentiment-strategies/README.md

 # news-driven-sentiment-strategies

-A Python library that ingests financial news, applies transformer‑based sentiment analysis, and constructs trading signals.
+A Python library that applies transformer‑based sentiment analysis on financial news, and constructs trading signals.

 ### Features